-If a non-conforming use or a non-conforming development is discontinued after these regulations come into legal effect, the right to resume a discontinued con-conforming use or non-conforming development shall not exceed 2 years after the discontinuance occurred.
-For the purpose of this regulation, discontinuance of a non-conforming use or non-conforming development begins when any one of the following conditions are met:
+If a non-conforming development or land use is discontinued after these Regulations came into legal effect, a right to resume a discontinued non-conforming use of land shall not exceed two years after the discontinuance occurred..
+For the purpose of this Regulation, discontinuance of a non-conforming use begins when any one of the following conditions is met:

-- a.
-The building or use is clearly vacated or the building is demolished; - b.
-The owner or tenant has ceased paying building taxes for that use; and - c.
+- i.
+The building or use of land is clearly vacated or the building is demolished, - ii.
+The owner or tenant has ceased paying business taxes for that use, and

+- iii.
 The owner or tenant has stated in writing that the use has ceased.